wecoach-ai/DatasetHandler/README.md

 ## Introduction

-DatasetHandler is a generic helper package for downloading datasets and performing any necessary preprocessing.
+DatasetHandler is a cli tool for downloading datasets and performing any necessary preprocessing.
-This CLI program provides two main commands: `download` and `extract`, enabling easy management of datasets.
+It provides two main commands: `download` and `extract`, enabling easy management of datasets.

 ```shell
 $ datasets